Consort Wenxiu: The Woman the Last Emperor Chose—and Was Forced to Give Up

 1. Born into Nobility, Raised in Poverty

 But her father died young, and the family’s fortunes collapsed with him.
-Wenxiu and her mother found themselves struggling to get by on the margins of a society that no longer had much use for impoverished Manchu nobility.
+Wenxiu and her mother found themselves struggling to get by on the margins of a society that no longer had much use for impoverished banner nobility.

 Despite the hardship, Wenxiu received a traditional education.
 She immersed herself in classical Chinese literature—poetry, history, the old texts.
 Quiet and introspective by nature, she found her world in books.